SuperElastix/Publications/selxDashboard.rst

     ::
         $ sudo pip install -U docker-compose

-- Build elastix with ELASTIX_BUILD_DASHBOARD set to ON.
+- Build SuperElastix with SUPERELASTIX_BUILD_DASHBOARD set to ON.

 - To fire up the dashboard server, run the following command in the Testing/Dashboard build directory.